 The small town of Port Orford is a vibrant community that enjoys the arts.
 It has the typical infrastructure of a coastal town, including a grocery store, gas station, convenient store, as well as quite a few restaurants and art galleries.
 However, it is a very small town with a population around 1000, so bring what you need and don’t expect that you can go to Walmart, as the closest one is an hour away (Coos Bay).

 Students will be housed at the Oceanfront Castaway By the Sea Motel in Port Orford (a festival sponsor).
 Every room has a spectacular view of the Pacific Ocean.
+Three students will be housed together with separate beds in one room upstairs, with a counselor downstairs.
 Click here to see more about the motel.

 The largest airport closest to Port Orford is in Eugene, OR, which is three hours to the north.
 There is also an airport in North Bend, OR, which is just an hour north, but much smaller.
 For those flying into Eugene, flights need to arrive before 4:30 on Sunday July 30th.
 Those flying into North Bend need to arrive before 6:30.
 We will work to arrange travel from the airports back and forth to Port Orford.

 Masterclass at the Public Library